reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 )
 ```

 This form is all very compact as you can see from the example, so we need to add some styling to make it look better.
 We can do this by adding a `vstack` component around the form fields.
 The `vstack` component stacks the form fields vertically.
-Check out the [layout] docs !!!! for more information on how to layout your app.
+Check out the [layout]({docs.styling.layout.path}) docs for more information on how to layout your app.

 ```python demo